codepo8/developer-advocacy-handbook/things-not-to-say-on-stage.md

 ![Let's adore and endure each other](images/adore-and-endure.jpg){:height="457" width="1024"}

-This is not about a post about trigger words or discriminatory expressions.
+This is not about trigger words or discriminatory expressions.
 There is a lot of information about this available, and even some [excellent linting tools](http://alexjs.com/) for your texts.
 It is also not about unconscious bias.
 Or well, maybe it is.
 Learned bias for sure.

-This is a post about some sentences used in technical presentations that sound encouraging.
+This is about some sentences used in technical presentations that sound encouraging.
 In reality they may exclude people in the audience and make them feel bad about their level of knowledge.
 These are the following sentences and I'll explain in detail how to replace them with